abdulle12/abdulle12/README.md

-I'm a [Your Job Title] based in [Your Location].
-I'm passionate about [Your Interests or Technologies].
+I'm a web Developer.
+I'm passionate about creating user-friendly and interactive  websites and applications using tools like Html, CSS and Javscript and python and also libries like react and bootstrap and backend web frameworks like Django.

 ## 🚀 About Me